AWS Training and Certification Blog

 Rola had more than a decade’s experience as an academic researcher investigating brain cancer and the use of data technology to create analytic tools for the scientific community.
 Intrigued by the possibilities that lay beyond her academic background, Rola set out to explore new career opportunities.
 After a month of searching for a new role that would allow her to utilize her previous experience in a new industry, she accepted a senior software developer position at Local Logic, a company that generates advanced location insights by making digital twin cities to understand how to make cities more livable.

-This blog shares highlights from Rola about her AWS Training and Certification experience; you can also watch her video.
+This blog shares highlights from Rola about her AWS Training and Certification experience; you can experience her perspective directly in this video.

 After establishing yourself so highly in the field of genomic research, what led you to make the change to become a software developer?